spautz/packagelint/packages/types/docs/rule-checks.md

 If you're implementing your own rule validation functions, as a library author, then this is what your `doValidation` should return.

-If the validation check passes, return `null` -- either overall or for the errorName.
+If the validation check passes, it should explicitly return `null`.

-If the validation check fails, it should provide an `errorName` which matches one of the keys in `validationMessages`.
+If the validation check fails, it should provide an `errorName` which matches one of the keys in `validationMessages`, with additional optional data if desired.